 The Elder Futhark is comprised of 24 runes.
 At least that’s how many archeologists and historians have managed to find.
 The oldest discovered evidence of the Elder Futhark is dated to the early Migration Era of European history, between the 4th and 5th centuries AD.
 It was found in Sweden, on the Kylver Stone from Gotland.

 Very little is known about these runes that historians and scholars don’t even agree on the exact meaning and interpretation of many of them.
+These 24 runes comprise the Elder Futhark, at least as we know it today.
+Used between the 2nd and 8th century AD, as far as we can tell, the Elder Futhark was eventually replaced by the Younger Futhark.
 According to the runestones, the 24 runes of the Elder Futhark are as follows: